 A Photo Essay by Sarah Hammons

-You know what a lion’s roar sounds like, but have you ever heard one “carol”?
+It’s not normal to hear the sounds of Africa in Arkansas.
+You may know what a lion’s roar sounds like, but have you ever heard one “carol”?
 Lions make many more noises other than their traditional roar.
 A collection of vocalizations and noises that come from their diaphragms is called “caroling” and can often be heard for miles.
 In the wild, lions communicate with each other to mark their territory, or to alert each other of danger or food.
 It is their form of “talking” and they can often become very active at night.
 Each lion has their own specific sound and can be distinguished from each other.
 The tigers make a different sound – they rarely roar and more frequently make a noise called a “chuff.”
 You can practice by whispering and rolling your tongue to make a “brrrrr” sound.
 Try it now!

 This is one of the most unique and exciting aspects of staying the night at Turpentine Creek Wildlife Refuge outside of Eureka Springs.
 Not only can you stay in a tent or cabin adorned with all things “big cat,” you can also fall asleep with the windows open, listening to the sounds of the lions caroling across the valley and waking up to the tigers chuffing as they start their day.